esride-nik/arcgis-experience-builder-docker-installer/README.md

 * include editing ``server/package.json`` in ``install.sh``
 * include the ports in the ``.env`` file to make them configurable
+* script to export image to sub-folder and add modified docker-compose.yml

 ### Side note